gvlproject/gvl.ansible.playbook/readme.md

     ansible-playbook -i inventory/builders playbook.yml --tags "gvl-image" --extra-vars vnc_password=<choose a password> --extra-vars psql_galaxyftp_password=<choose a password> --extra-vars cleanup=yes [--extra-vars cm_aws_instance_id=<aws inst id>]

-On average, the build time takes about 3 hours. *Note that after the playbook has run to completion, you will no longer be able to ssh into the instance!* If you still need to ssh, set `--extra-vars cleanup=no` in the above command.
+On average, the build time takes about 1 hour. *Note that after the playbook has run to completion, you will no longer be able to ssh into the instance!* If you still need to ssh, set `--extra-vars cleanup=no` in the above command.
 If you run with that flag, before creating the image, you must rerun the